 We will end on 12.
 Why?
 Even though there are so many cute ideas, I love the whole 12 Days of Christmas theme.
 SO let’s leave it there.

-Are you ready to get crafting?
-I am!
+Are you ready to get Christmas crafting?
+I know that am!
 Even though it might seem like there is plenty of time to make all your lovely things, the time flies like Santa’s team of magical reindeer.
 The holidays will be here before you know it!

 And, please be sure to subscribe to DIY Home & Garden using the form below.
 We will keep you in the loop on all things home related.